lkd70/PiHole-Dark/README.md

 # PiHole-Dark
-A Dark theme for the pihole admin page.
+A Dark theme for the PiHole admin page.
 (Now FTL compatible)